Nixes/massFlash/readme.md

 - Open a terminal/console session from the directory you would like to install the program

-- Clone the repository using  ``git clone https://github.com/Nixes/massFlash.git``
+- Clone the repository by running the command  ``git clone https://github.com/Nixes/massFlash.git``

-- Go into the program folder using ``cd massFlash``
+- Go into the program folder by running the command ``cd massFlash``

-- Then run command ``./install.sh`` from this folder, then you can run the program using ``sudo pipenv run python main.py /path/to/image.img``
+- Run command ``./install.sh`` from this folder, then you can run the program using ``sudo pipenv run python main.py /path/to/image.img``